DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-release.md

 1. Keep all nine setup dependencies on the same fixed release tag as the plugin.
-2. Keep all three CPU Wheels under `pinozcam-runner` and both Vulkan Wheels under `pinozcam-runner-gpu`; Wheel platform tags select the host ABI while the backend remains Vulkan.
+2. Keep all three CPU Wheels under `pinozcam-runtime` and both Vulkan Wheels under `pinozcam-runtime-gpu`; Wheel platform tags select the host ABI while the backend remains Vulkan.
 3. Keep native payloads in platlib and require `auditwheel show` as a release gate for every CPU and GPU Wheel.